mason12504/forge-1.21-51.0.33-mdk/README.txt

 USERS
 ------------------------
-Once you're in the game play as normal until you find a village When a village is found look for new structure, it should have more glass then others and a terminal block on the inside Open the chest in the house to find the lesson instructions, once you do that your 1st problem should unlock in the advancements tab
+Once you're in the game play as normal until you find a village When a village is found look for new structure, it should have more glass than others and a terminal block on the inside Open the chest in the house to find the lesson instructions, once you do that your 1st problem should unlock in the advancements tab
 Open the terminal and click on learning mode to start solving problems (The problem you're currently on will save if you leave the terminal screen)
 Once you solve a problem you'll get a reward, find its corresponding villager to exchange your reward for in game items